 At the end of the 1960s, Bruno Marcucci from Cagli (Pesaro and Urbino) arrived at the Fine Arts Academy of Urbino, followed soon after by Bruno Mangiaterra from Loreto (Ancona).
 The two students did exactly what Concetto Pozzati (director of the Academy) was imagining when he wrote in 1972 “Our shared effort is to stimulate and build an interdisciplinary space […] so as to contribute to the training of the artist understood as technician/professional and ‘intellectual’”.
 The two artists’ works from the 1970s are highly emblematic and representative of the cultural climate that surrounded them in Urbino and the teachings they voraciously absorbed.
 The recent works of both artists are on view next to the first gallery, which features an homage to Pier Paolo Calzolari (the two students’ teacher at the time).

 Brun Fine Art invites you to visit the online exhibition Oscar Piattella: Disintegration and Unity as a virtual companion to the physical exhibition currently help at the Centro Arti Visive Pescheria in Pesaro, Italy.
 Oscar Piattella was born in Pesaro in 1932.
 Taking inspiration from artists such as Jean Dubuffet, Georges Mathieu, Alberto Burri and Edgardo Manucci, Piattella uses materials that are far removed from painterly tradition.
 He elaborates on an own abstract visual language that considers the visions of nature and the outcomes of pictorial thinking that are characteristic for his world.

-Giorgio Tentolini: Parnassós26 April - 26 June 2020 28 April - 26 June 2020
+Giorgio Tentolini: ParnassósOnline.
+Curated by Nicolas Tini Brunozzi 28 April - 26 June 2020

 Against an entirely blank, monochrome background, ten meticulously arranged layers of metal mesh, painstakingly planned and patiently cut out by hand, create the chiaroscuro gradations that make up the faces of young women and mannequins, details of classical statuary, architectural interiors and cityscapes.